SUSAN FRANCIS

 'We make things so that they will in turn remake us.'1 Elaine Scarry

-In my pursuit to reveal these leaky, unstable spaces, I create surreal and poetically charged objects, installations and films.
+I create surreal and poetically charged objects, installations and films.
 These draw from the aesthetics, the materiality, and the shared narratives of the lived space.
 Materials are close at hand, cotton wool, discarded packaging, magazines, make up cases, furniture, mirrors, the language of the everyday.
+Influences come from as diverse sources as mediaeval iconography, through to the endless flow of mass digital content, often mixed together to articulate the strange and fragmented landscape of the contemporary self.

 1 Sobchack, Vivian Carol.
 Carnal Thoughts: Embodiment and Moving Image Culture.
 Berkeley: University of California Press, 2004. https://hdl-handle-net.soton.idm.oclc.org/2027/heb08034.0001.001.
 PDF, p147.